MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 Programs in Node-Red are called flows and they can be very simple or very complex.
 We will keep our first flows very simple but you will see you can do quite a bit with a simple flow.
 Flows are made up of connected nodes.
 Although each node is a single element in a flow there may be several actions which that flow generates.
 This implementation of nodes and flows illustrate several examples of Cybersecurity First Principles:

 * __Simplicity__: A flow simplifies all the activity which is being conducted in the background.
 By studying a flow you can quickly get an idea of what actions are being executed.
 This aids security as you can quickly understand the overall actions taking place vice getting lost in all the details.
-* __Abstraction__: Each node presents a single action however there may be several steps occurring in the background.
+* __Abstraction__: Each node presents a single action, however, there may be several steps occurring in the background.
 The details are abstracted behind the node which represents the interior actions.
 * __Modularization__: Each node is a building block in a flow.
 Nodes can be swapped out to change the functionality of a flow without requiring changing the entire flow.
 * __Resource Encapsulation__: You are unable to directly access several of the interior functions which are necessary for a flow to work.
 Due to this internalization, or encapsulation, critical functions are protected from external misuse.

-With those principles in mind lets start your first flow.
+With those principles in mind, lets start your first flow.

-* Open a new tab in Firefox (keep the IFTTT tab open for now) and enter the address __http://127.0.0.1:1880__, this will bring up the web page for the Node-Red server running on _your_ Raspberry Pi.  `127.0.0.1` is always the local address of the computer your are using.
+* Open a new tab in Firefox (keep the IFTTT tab open for now) and enter the address __http://127.0.0.1:1880__, this will bring up the web page for the Node-Red server running on _your_ Raspberry Pi.  `127.0.0.1` is always the local address of the computer you are using.
 * Drag a __timestamp__ node from the left pane, called the palette, into the flow

 ![Timestamp](img/timestamp.png)

-You will notice on the right hand side of the screen a description of the node is given.
+You will notice on the right-hand side of the screen a description of the node is given.
 This particular node returns the current system time when you click the button on the left side of the node.
 For this flow we don't care about the time on the timestamp, we will just use it to indicate the button was pressed.

 * Now scroll down through the palette and locate the IFTTT node under the output section and drag it into the flow.